- Cllr Barrie Spencer – Chairman of the Parish Councillor & SHDC Bickleigh & Cornwood Ward

 STATUTORY DUTIES & POWERS OF THE PARISH COUNCIL

-Bickleigh Parish Council’s code of conduct was adopted in 2012.
+Bickleigh Parish Council’s code of conduct was reviewed and agreed in May 2019 and adopted in May 2020

 In June 2011, the Department for Communities and Local Government (DCLG) published a list of legal duties placed on local authorities.
 To view the list click here or the link below https://www.gov.uk/government/publications/review-of-local-government-statutory-duties-summary-of-responses?2.